 Even two 1080p displays, giving you a total of three including your laptop, can have a profound impact on productivity.
 Basic 1080p monitors can be purchased for as little as $100, and they’ll get you by for basic multitasking.

 If you’re using a laptop, there are endless options for how to set up your layout.
-You can prop it up on, or, for an ultra-clean desk, you can even purchase a and leave your laptop closed while using it.
+You can prop it up on a stand, or, for an ultra-clean desk, you can even purchase a vertical laptop stand and leave your laptop closed while using it.

 While you’re at it, get familiar with how Windows 10 works with split screens and multiple displays (or Mac, if that’s your platform).
 Your display might also have its own built-in tools for carving up the screen real estate to make it easier to manage multitasking.